 - When it impairs vision or interferes with tasks.

 - When a respirator (e.g., N95 filtering facepiece, half facepiece or full facepiece) is required as part of assigned personal protective equipment (PPE) and has been approved from performing the work safely (e.g., agricultural workers during spraying pesticides).

 How to Wear a Medical Mask

-- Before putting on the mask, wash hands with soap and water for at least 20 seconds or use alochol-based hand sanitizer with a minimum of 60% alcohol.
+- Before putting on the mask, wash hands with soap and water for at least 20 seconds or use alcohol-based hand sanitizer with a minimum of 60% alcohol.

 - Check the mask for damage; if damaged, discard.

 - Open the mask to fully cover from nose to below chin

 - Place over nose and mouth and secure to your head with ties or ears with ear loops (depending on the style of mask).